anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 std::vector<int> v2 = v1;
 ```

 Here, `v1` is copy-constructed using `v2` and it does a deep copy with a possibility of extra memory allocation if `v2` can not fit `v1`.
-This is rightly expected, we want to have two independent copies of the vector without any problem of sharing.
+This is expected if we want to have two independent copies of the vector without any problem due to data sharing.

 ![Copy]({{ site.baseurl }}/assets/images/MoveSemantics1.png)

-Now, consider the following.
+Now, let's consider the following.
 ```cpp
 std::vector<int> GetVector()
 {